How to Divorce

 To determine when separation occurred, the benchmark is when you stopped living together as a couple.
 Typically, this occurs when one person moves out of the home.
 However, it is also common to live in the same house together but lead separate lives.
 This is referred to as ‘separated under the one roof’.

-To satisfy the juridisdictional requirements to apply for a divorce in Australia, at the time of filing the Application either party must:
+To satisfy the requirements under Section 39(3) of the Family Law Act 1975 (Cth) to apply for a divorce in Australia, at the time of filing the application either party must:

 If you were married overseas or if you are unaware of the other party’s location, you can still apply for a divorce in Australia, if you fulfil any of the above requirements.